GoogleCloudDataproc/initialization-actions/secure/README.md

 # Securing Dataproc

-This initialization action installs the MIT distribution of the Kerberos packages, and configures YARN, HDFS, Hive, Spark to integrate with Kerberose, which also enables in-transit data encryption.
+This initialization action installs the MIT distribution of the Kerberos packages, and configures YARN, HDFS, Hive, Spark to integrate with Kerberos, which also enables in-transit data encryption.
 It will also encrypt HTTP traffic (include Web UIs and shuffle) with SSL.
 Optionally, this initialization action will also enable cross-realm trust, to allow users to authenticate through a remote Kerberos/Active Directory server.